talon-one/talon_one.js/docs/ManagementApi.md

 Create session

 Create a session to use the Management API endpoints.
 Use the value of the &#x60;token&#x60; property provided in the response as bearer token in other API calls.
 A token is valid for 3 months.
 In accordance with best pratices, use your generated token for all your API requests.
 Do **not** regenerate a token for each request.
-This endpoint has a rate limit of 3 to 6 requests per second per account, depending on your setup.  **Note:** You can also use your browser&#39;s developer&#39;s console to [display your token](https://docs.talon.one/docs/dev/tutorials/receiving-loyalty-ledger-braze/#extracting-the-session-token) when you log into the Campaign Manager.
-In this case, keep in mind that logging out destroys the token.
+This endpoint has a rate limit of 3 to 6 requests per second per account, depending on your setup.  **Note:** You can also use your browser&#39;s developer&#39;s console when you log into the Campaign Manager.
+Keep in mind that logging out destroys the token displayed in the console.

 ### Example